 The best response is compliance – don't fight back or resist, hand over your valuables and live to tell the tale.

-(More on secuestro express in this article about Colombia)
+Read more about secuestro express in this article about safety in Colombia.

 The north end of the Malecón 2000 near Las Peñas, outside the San Marino Mall, and the Urdesa restaurant/bar district are known spots for taxi robbery.